azurah/Data-Structure-and-Algorithms-Learning-Path/README.md

 # Data-Structure-Codes
-This project contain implementation of most of the famous data structures and their code in C++, Java and Python .
+This is one stop for most of the famous data structures and their codes in C++, Java and Python .

+# BST - Binary Search Tree
+# HEAP
+# AVL Tree
+# RB Tree - Red Black Tree
+# Splay Tree
+# B Tree
+# B+ Tree